aladinyo/react-form-ui/README.md

 ## React Form UI
-It is an authentication web application made with react ui library and google firebase
+ It is an authentication web application made with react ui library and google firebase It is responsive and works on mobile phones

 ## Demo
 https://react-form-ui.web.app